Apartment Walkthrough Checklist

 - If the laundry facilities are in a common area, be sure it is clean, bright, well maintained and accessible to residents only.

 - Turn all the wall switches off and on to make sure they work properly.
+This is also a good time to note anything unusual, like one light that’s affected by multiple switches, or if a light takes longer than expected to turn on.

 - Check closets, under sinks and elsewhere for signs of rodents or insects, such as droppings and chew marks.